riganti/dotvvm-docs/Pages/concepts/dothtml-markup/common-control-properties.md

 ```

 You can see that the `class` attribute has been added to the rendered `input` element, and the `placeholder` attribute was translated to Knockout JS `attr` binding.

-> DotVVM allows to combine multiple CSS classes or inline styles dynamically.
-See [Combine CSS classes and styles](~/pages/concepts/dothtml-markup/combine-css-classes-and-styles) for more information.

 ## Enable or disable form controls